WebAssembly/spec/md-proto/WebAssembly.md

 For each instruction in the body, in sequence order:
  - For each construct in the instruction's signature's operands in reverse
    order:
-    - If the element is a [type], a type is popped from the type stack and required to be the same.
+    - If the construct is a [type], a type is popped from the type stack and required to be the same.
-    - If the element is a list of type parameters, and the parameters are not yet bound, a type for each type parameter in the list in reverse order is popped from the type stack and bound to it.
+    - If the construct is a list of type parameters, and the parameters are not yet bound, a type for each type parameter in the list in reverse order is popped from the type stack and bound to it.
     - Otherwise, a type for each type in the list in reverse order is popped